BlokasLabs/pisound-micro-docs/docs/getting-started.md

 ![Pisound Micro on Raspberry Pi](images/Direct_RPi.png)

-The recommended way of soldering the female pin header is to insert it from the bottom side of Pisound Micro (the bottom side is the one without any electronic components) to the holes marked with `rpi>`, first solder a corner pin, then inspect the header alignment.
+The recommended way of soldering the female pin header is to insert it from the bottom side of Pisound Micro (the bottom side is the one without any electronic components) to the holes marked with `p01>`, first solder a corner pin, then inspect the header alignment.
 If any adjustment is needed, reheat the solder, move the header into the correct position, and hold it there until the solder cools down and stiffens back again.
 Then solder a diagonal corner pin, so the header is secured in a stable position.
 Continue soldering every pin.
 If you think you're spending too much time on a single pin, you may want to skip a few pins forward for soldering and come back to the previous location, to avoid overheating the area.

 #### Ribbon Cable Connection